ioos/bio_mobilization_workshop/_episodes/07-validation-and-publishing.md

 - "Introduction to EML"

 keypoints:
-- "There is a well-documented and flexible system for publishing data to OBIS"
+- "The IPT is a well-documented and flexible system for publishing data to OBIS"
-- "Some metadata fields in the Ecological Metadata Language (EML) are required for publishing to OBIS."
+- "Some Darwin Core and Ecological Metadata Language fields are required for publishing to OBIS."
 - "Strive to write more than the minimal metadata"
 ---

 # Data Publishing Pipeline

-[OBIS nodes](https://obis.org/contact/) publish data according to their region or theme.
-OBIS nodes can accept any data files from its data sources or data providers, and they publish these data on their OBIS node's Integrated Publishing Toolkit (IPT), which are harvested by central OBIS.
+ After going through QAQC and being standardized to Darwin Core, the dataset are uploaded to an IPT.
+Metadata is added in the form of EML and the dataset published as a Darwin Core Archive (DwC-A).
+The data are then pushed to  central OBIS.
 Each dataset also has the option of being pushed to GBIF through the OBIS IPT.

 ![screenshot]({{ page.root }}/fig/DwC_workflow.jpg){: .image-with-shadow }